Peta0228/TC/README.md

 The script has strong re-usability, the application is able to query from twitter overtime, it is designed as an autorun process in system background.

-It also functions as a 'tweet monitor', which alerts will be sent by email when triggered by certain conditions in tweets queried
+It also functions as a 'tweet monitor', which alerts will be sent by email when triggered by certain conditions in tweets queried.

 ## Search by keyword -- PART 1